zangerthree/fuel_surcharge_updater/README.md

    new_surcharge.csv
 Do not change formatting or remove tags, only modify the text data and percentages.

-4. Copy the contents of these files back into code blocks 1 and 2 in WordPress.
+4. This will generate two new files.
+Copy the contents of these files back into code blocks 1 and 2 in WordPress:
+   - **NEW_av_table1.txt** → paste into `Code Block 1`
+   - **NEW_av_table2.txt** → paste into `Code Block 2`

-5. NOTE: Preview or do these changes in UAT before committing changes to PROD website to confirm.
+5. NOTE: Preview or make these changes in UAT before committing changes to PROD website to confirm.